+1. The Sheriff's Office should implement its new prisoner classification system as soon as possible and continue to look for additional ways to reduce overcrowding.

+This recommendation has been implemented.

+2. The Sheriff's Office should aggressively pursue opening a second booking facility in the southern portion of the county, as well as additional methods of expediting the process for officers delivering arrestees to the jail.

+This recommendation will not be implemented.
+Although it may create some efficiencies, the creation of a second booking facility will be very expensive and requires State approval by the Corrections Standards Authority.

+3. The Sheriff's Office should continue to offer tours of the Main Jail to the public and consider extending the practice to its Rountree facilities in Watsonville.

+This recommendation has been implemented and is considering Rountree facility tours at this time.

-- 1. The Sheriff's Office should implement its new prisoner classification system as soon as possible and continue to look for additional ways to reduce overcrowding. - 2.
-The Sheriff's Office should aggressively pursue opening a second booking facility in the southern portion of the county, as well as additional methods of expediting the process for officers delivering arrestees to the jail. - 3.
-The Sheriff's Office should continue to offer tours of the Main Jail to the public and consider extending the practice to its Rountree facilities in Watsonville. - 4.
-The Board of Supervisors should evaluate the compensation given to Sheriff's Office corrections staff and the Health Services Agency's Detention Medical Services staff to assure the parity of pay of those positions compared with similar jobs elsewhere.
+4. The Board of Supervisors should evaluate the compensation given to Sheriff's Office corrections staff and the Health Services Agency's Detention Medical Services staff to assure the parity of pay of those positions compared with similar jobs elsewhere.

+The recommendation will be implemented.
+County salaries and benefits are regularly reviewed as a part of negotiations in the various budget units.

-- 5. The Sheriff's Office and Health Services Agency should expedite their review of the most effective and cost-efficient way to provide health services to the jails, including reviewing the possibility of contracting out some or all of the jails' health care needs to a private company. - 6.
-The Sheriff's Office should encourage Spanish language training for correctional officers.
+5. The Sheriff's Office and Health Services Agency should expedite their review of the most effective and cost-efficient way to provide health services to the jails, including reviewing the possibility of contracting out some or all of the jails' health care needs to a private company.